Hellfire (J. T. Slade)

 Hellfire (J. T. Slade) is a fictional character appearing in American comic books published by Marvel Comics.

-Hellfire was portrayed by Axle Whitehead, in the TV series Agents of S.H.I.E.L.D. in the third and fourth seasons.
+Hellfire appears in the third and fourth seasons of Agents of S.H.I.E.L.D., portrayed by Axle Whitehead.

 Publication history

 Hellfire first appeared in The Mighty Avengers #13 and was created by Brian Michael Bendis and Alex Maleev.

 Fictional character biography

-Nick Fury recruits Carter Slade's grandson, James Taylor James (also known as J. T. Slade), introduced in The Mighty Avengers #13, to be part of Fury's team against the "Secret Invasion" of the shape-shifting alien Skrulls.
-The character roll call at the beginning of Secret Invasion #4 (Sept.
-2008) refers to J. T. as "Hellfire".
-Hellfire goes on to make numerous appearances in the ongoing series, Secret Warriors.
-He is later revealed to be a HYDRA double agent.
+The grandson of Carter Slade, James Taylor James (also known as J. T. Slade) is recruited by Nick Fury to battle the "Secret Invasion" of the shape-shifting alien Skrulls.
+Under the codename Hellfire, Slade makes numerous appearances in the ongoing series Secret Warriors.

-Nick Fury allows Hellfire to fall to his death as a result of the character's double dealings.
+Slade is later revealed to be a double agent for Hydra.
+After learning of Slade's allegiance, Nick Fury allows him to fall to his death.

 Powers and abilities

 Slade has superhuman reflexes and the ability to cause a chain to ignite in flame and cause massive damage.
+Slade was also trained in hand-to-hand combat by Nick Fury.